evanwolf/gittherapy/README.md

 # Clinic:
 ## What is GitTherapy?
+We're certified practitioners of the Lean Therapy movement.
+We rapidly iterate with each patient to construct our Minimum Viable Treatment, seek a quick patient-treatment fit, use data driven methods like A/B-testing to optimize recovery.

 ## Starting GitTherapy

 ## Clinic Services
 ### Morning Standup Therapy.
 5 minutes daily.

 ### Pair Therapy.

 ### Forked Relationship Repair.

 ## FAQs

 ## Directions